Skip to main content

 ISA ISA Certified

-Insured Not verified
+Insured

 How we verify →

 Anderson's Tree Care Specialists is a family-owned operation with ISA Certified Arborists on staff.
-They have extensive experience navigating protected tree regulations across Los Altos neighborhoods, from Old Los Altos/Downtown to Woodland Acres.
+They have extensive experience working within protected tree regulations across Los Altos neighborhoods, from Old Los Altos/Downtown to Woodland Acres.
 Their deep knowledge of local conditions, species-specific concerns, and permit requirements makes them a reliable choice for heritage tree decisions.

 Based In